Skip to content

 sylvain:12

-The System.Text.RegularExpressions.Regex class enables the use of regular expressions.
-These allow you to validate the format of a string.
-For example, you can verify that a string representing a date is in the dd/mm/yy format.
-To do this, you use a pattern and compare the string to that pattern.
-In this example, d, m, and y must be digits.
-The pattern for a valid date format is therefore "\d\d/\d\d/\d\d", where the symbol \d represents a digit.
-The symbols that can be used in a pattern are as follows:
+The class System.Text.RegularExpressions.Regex allows the use of regular expressions.
+These allow you to test the format of a character string.
+For example, we can check that a string representing a date is in dd/mm/yy format.
+To do this, we use a template and compare the string with this template.
+In this example, d m and a must be numbers.
+The model for a valid date format is then "\d\d/\d\d/\d\d" where the symbol \d designates a number.
+The following symbols can be used in a model:

 Description